TomasHubelbauer/selfie/readme.md

 actually includes it instead of getting to the capture before it appears.
 In Chrome, the UI takes a while to go away, so the whole second should be reserved only for it and not hurt the other browsers.

+### Fix mobile Safari showing the guide despite no support